Optimization Methods for Large-Scale Machine Learning: Noise Reduction Methods

 \balgorithm[ht] \balgorithmic[1] \State Choose an initial iterate $w_1 \in \R{d}$, stepsize $\alpha > 0$, and positive integer $m$. \For{$k = 1,2,\dots$} \State Compute the batch gradient $\nabla R_n(w_k)$. \State Initialize $\wtilde_1 \gets w_k$. \For{$j = 1,\dots,m$} \State Chose $i_j$ uniformly from $\{1,\dots,n\}$. \State Set $\gtilde_j \gets \nabla f_{i_j}(\wtilde_j) - (\nabla f_{i_j}(w_k) - \nabla R_n(w_k))$. \State Set $\wtilde_{j+1} \gets \wtilde_j - \alpha \gtilde_j$. \EndFor \State {Option $(a)$:} Set $w_{k+1} = \wtilde_{m+1}$ \State {Option $(b)$:} Set $w_{k+1} = \frac{1}{m} \sum_{j=1}^m \wtilde_{j+1}$ \State {Option $(c)$:} Choose $j$ uniformly from $\{1,\dots,m\}$ and set $w_{k+1} = \wtilde_{j+1}$. \EndFor \ealgorithmic \ealgorithm

-Still, in practice, SVRG appears to be quite effective in certain applications compared with SG, especially if both algorithms are run for a good number of epochs, say in the dozens.
+In practice, SVRG appears to be quite effective in certain applications compared with SG if one requires high training accuracy.
+For the first epochs, SG is more efficient, but once the iterates approach the solution the benefits of the fast convergence rate of SVRG can be observed.
 Without explicit knowledge of $L$ and $c$, the length of the inner cycle~$m$ and the stepsize $\alpha$ are typically both chosen by experimentation.